ECOVENTURA PRE-DEPARTURE INFORMATION for Eric & Letty

 Transit card fee: All visitors to Galapagos are required to purchase a “Tarjeta de Control de Transito” or TCT card for $20.00.
 This card allows INGALA, the institution that controls migration to the islands to better regulate the flow of all arrivals and departure to Galapagos.
 Ecoventura will register all passengers in advance provided the fee is pre-paid and we receive the passenger information form.

 The park tax and TCT fees are not included in the cruise rate.
 However, these fees are added to your cruise invoice and prepaid by Ecoventura for your convenience provided that you arrive on Sunday to Galapagos (SCY) on the Avianca flight or you decline to prepay.
-For those who decline to prepay or do not arrive on Sunday with Avianca, you will need to pre-register on line and pay the fee at the airport.
+For those who decline to prepay or do not arrive on Sunday with Avianca, you will need to register and pay the fee at the airport.

 Flights to Galapagos (San Cristobal): Flights to Galapagos for Ecoventura’s passengers are serviced by AVIANCA (formerly AeroGal) Airlines from Quito and Guayaquil.
 Flight reservations for confirmed passengers are made automatically by Ecoventura through our allotment of seats on Sundays to/from San Cristobal (SCY).
 Passengers who purchase their tickets through Ecoventura for the Avianca flights will receive assistance with the check in procedure and can chose to pre-pay the park tax and transit card.
 A representative from Ecoventura accompanies our passengers on this flight.
 The airline is required to spray inside the aircraft with a special process once doors are closed and is preparing for take-off.
 This is considered common procedure for flights bound to fragile island eco-systems that are susceptible to prevent any invasive species or virus being accidentally transported to the islands.